UPDATED: Sept. 3, 2025

 City Council, District 2, Post 1(4-year term)

-Although a five-day qualifying period was held Aug.18-22 for two council seats and mayor’s race, the city had not yet released the names of those who qualified as of Friday, Aug.
-29. Some information, however, was provided to the
+Although a five-day qualifying period was held Aug.18-22 for two council seats and mayor’s race, the city had not yet released the names of those who qualified on its website as of Friday, Aug.
+29. Qualifying for the special election for the District 2, Post 2 seat also was not on the city’s web site as of Wednesday, Sept.
+3, when qualifying began.

 Election Day, Nov.
 4, 2025